For many years I have suffered from depression and anxiety and about 2 years ago I came off the medication (

 6. Lifelong Hobby

-Learning the guitar is a journey and I am just at the start, I will be tracking my progress here on this blog, you can check out how I am doing right here.
+Learning the guitar is a journey and I am just at the start, I will be tracking my progress here on this blog, you can check out how I am doing right here on my YouTube channel.
 I do it for fun, the feeling of accomplishment, to keep the black dog from the door and because I enjoy it.